State House Update: Budgets, Coastal Protection, and Waste

 It’s an exciting time at the State House.
 Thank you for your continued interest and action in protecting the South Carolina you love.

-We will provide testimony this week in a Senate Judiciary sub-committee on another regulatory roll-back: S.165, elimination of the Automatic Stay.
+Two of our Conservation Coalition partners, CCL’s Anne Peterson-Hutto and Sierra Club’s Bob Guild, testified this week in Senate Judiciary Subcommittee in opposition to S.165, elimination of the Automatic Stay.
 In state permitting decisions, if there are environmental concerns leading to a legal appeal of a permit, SC state law allows an automatic “stay” to be put into place disallowing forward movement on the permit while a court decision is being made.
 The stay is not a stoppage; it is merely the ‘pause’ button until a decision is made.
 This makes sense: if a project is going to do more harm than good we shouldn’t allow the harm to begin before having weighed its merits, rather we should pause and measure the matter before beginning.
-This allowance has been instrumental in leading to environmentally detrimental permits being overturned in the past.
-We will be asking you for action on this important issue.

 We are closely following renewed efforts to reopen the Barnwell nuclear waste site.
 A bill has not been filed in the Senate yet, but we are already advocating against any changes to the Atlantic Compact.
 Please check out several recent editorials on the issue: The State, the Rock Hill Herald, and the Aiken Standard.